Mirror mirror on your spoon…

 Children’s Food Books

 For us, food literacy begins with noticing, naming, and making meaning from everyday food experiences.
-We meet curiosity by trusting children to decide how their world tastes.
+We trust children to decide how they want their world to taste.

 Ready to explore how food is shaping behavior, culture, and choices?
 Connect with us